skumar0922/skumar0922/README.md

-👋 Hello, World!
-I’m Sharavan Battula, Automation Engineer with a Twist—bridging the gap between software development and testing with over 13 years of experience.
+👋 Hi there!
+I’m Sharavan Battula, an Automation Engineer with over 13 years of experience.
+I love connecting the dots between software development and testing to create seamless, efficient processes.

 💡 What I Do: